 Treating your McHenry County property is one way to keep people and pets safe.
 Another is creating distinct paths between lawn and wooded areas using wood chips or gravel.
 Clearing away tall grass helps.

 If you're outdoors, long-sleeved shirts and long pants can protect against ticks.
 Tucking pants into socks or boots creates a tight barrier.
 Wearing light-colored clothing makes ticks easier to spot.

 Tick repellents are available in McHenry County, and they're strong stuff.
 Twenty percent DEET formula is recommended.

 Once back inside, a complete body "tick check" is advisable.
 Ticks tend to hide, so don't miss your body's natural areas of cover: hair, scalp, armpits, groin and behind the knee.
 Even wood ticks, the other common species in Wisconsin, are only about a quarter-inch long (before blood siphoning, that is).
 Don't be shy about searching, lest you miss a hitchhiker.

 Removing a Tick from Your Skin

 Should you find one, knowing how to remove a tick is critical.
 Pinch it with a tweezers as close to the skin as possible, and pull straight up and out.

-Don't forget to examine Fido, either.
+Don't forget to inspect Fido, either.
 Pets can carry infected ticks into your McHenry County home.
 If your dog or cat roams tick habitat, a veterinarian can apply or recommend a topical repellent to keep ticks away.

 Prevention is the best way to avoid bites and sicknesses from ticks.
-Contact The Mosquito Guy for a McHenry County yard treatment to protect against these tiny blood suckers.
+Contact The Mosquito Guy for a McHenry County yard application to protect against these tiny blood suckers.
 The last thing you want to do is spend your summer ticked off.